Twitter ads for politics

 Running Twitter ads in the run-up to an election is one of the most basic campaign tactics but one that many campaigns still get horribly wrong.
-Here we are going to go over the how-to of getting your first Twitter campaign up and running.
+Here, we are going to go over the how-to of getting your political advertising up and running.

 First though, let’s take a look at why you might do this.
 The main reason for running an ad campaign is to get your message out there to your voters.
 For this, Twitter is still the best way of reaching people because it has the greatest reach among voters and it can be targeted very specifically by geography and voter demographics.